Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

 Les Deux Alpes

 Les Deux Alpes sits in the shadow of Europe’s largest skiable glacier and is one of the best ski resorts in France for high altitude skiing.
 It's also a place that's expanding at a rate of knots.
-Since December 2020 the resort has been managed by SATA Group, which will invest a whopping €290 million over the next 30 years.
-SATA’s plans involve putting it on the map as a four-season destination, bolstering the summer glacier skiing that the resort is famous for with more infrastructure for mountain biking and other activities.
+Since December 2020 the resort has been managed by SATA Group, which promised to invest a whopping €290 million over 30 years.
+SATA’s plans involve putting L2A (as it's known) on the map as a four-season destination—bolstering the summer glacier skiing that the resort is famous for with more infrastructure for mountain biking and other activities.

 As for the après ski?
-You’ll be spoiled for choice—there are more bars in L2A (as the locals call it) than you can shake a (ski) stick at.
+You’ll be spoiled for choice—there are more bars in Les Deux Alpes than you can shake a (ski) stick at.
 Standout venues include the Bistrot Chamois Lodge for its great range of local wines and Smithy’s Tavern for the cocktails (we recommend the Smithy’s Old Fashioned—just don’t blame us when the hangover kicks in).

 The resort also has a fantastic selection of accommodation, ranging from catered chalets to luxury hotels such as Chalet Mounier, a spa hotel with a Michelin-starred restaurant.
 Finally, it’s worth noting that this is a resort with a bright future.
 In addition to the recent investment, it’s believed that it will soon be connected to Alpe d'Huez, which is also owned by SATA—although the exact plans have yet to be announced.